You are not alone.

 Thankfully, Zoe reassured me I wasn’t alone.
 At the time, the research identified at least one in ten women experienced poor mental health in pregnancy.
 These days the figures are even higher.

-I couldn’t get any counselling for anxiety and depression at that stage in my pregnancy; the waiting list then, as it is today, was months long.
+I couldn’t get any counselling at that stage in my pregnancy; the waiting list then, as it is today, was months long.
 However, Zoe agreed I could have weekly visits, and the hospital allowed me to be monitored as often as necessary.

-My son was born happy and a healthy weight, and my mood improved immediately.
-This started a journey for me into supporting women and their mental health.
+My baby was born happy and a healthy weight, and my mood improved immediately.
+This started a journey for me into raising awareness of peri-natal mental health.

-I set up this website in 2004, became a stakeholder for the National Institute for Clinical and Healthcare Excellence (NICE) guidelines around perinatal mental health, qualified as a counsellor and have run peer support groups for women.
+I set up this website shortly afterwards, became a stakeholder for the National Institute for Clinical and Healthcare Excellence (NICE) guidelines around this topic, qualified as a counsellor and run peer support groups.